 The AT continues its climb, switching back through a lush, green forest filled with tall wildflowers.
 The hike passes a wide rock slab at 4 miles, catching the first views of nearby Tray Mountain from the rock overlook.
 There’s an on-trail campsite here as well, offering some spectacular morning views.

 The hike reaches Tray Gap at 4.2 miles, crossing the gravel-paved road.
 The trail switches back sharply, climbing into the rugged Tray Mountain Wilderness and making a final ascent to the summit.
+(What is Wilderness, and why is it important?
+Read more in our guide to Wilderness areas in the South.)

 A small rock outcrop offers near-summit views at 4.8 miles.
 The Appalachian Trail summits Tray Mountain at 4.95 miles, reaching the angular, rocky mountaintop.
-Views from the lofty, 4429′ summit extend to the north and the south.
+Views from the lofty, 4429′ mountaintop extend to the north and the south.

 More Appalachian Trail adventure from Unicoi Gap

-Or for a slightly milder five miler at Rocky Mountain, hike the Appalachian Trail and Rocky Mountain Trail Loop, scaling Rocky Mountain and looping through the wildflower-filled Indian Grave Gap to return to Unicoi Gap.
+Or for a slightly milder five-miler at Rocky Mountain, hike the Appalachian Trail and Rocky Mountain Trail Loop, scaling Rocky Mountain and looping through the wildflower-filled Indian Grave Gap to return to Unicoi Gap.

 Always leave no trace, pack out everything you pack in, and if you see trash, pick it up and pack it out.

 Stay on the marked trail, tell someone where you're going, pack safety and wayfinding essentials, and don't rely on a mobile phone to find your way.
 Please always practice good trail etiquette.
 And before you go, always check the trailhead kiosk, official maps, and the park or ranger office for notices of changed routes, trail closures, safety information, and restrictions.

 Love the trail?